Mansa-MD/Good_README_Generator/README.md

 # Readme Generator
 # Description
-This tool allows you to generate a README  file template using the  answers to questions in the terminal
+This tool allows you to generate a README file using prompts in the terminal, using inquirer.
 # Table of Contents
 * [Installation](#Installation)
 * [Usage](#Usage)